rafaelmartins/blohg/docs/about.rst

 Tags are identifiers that are used to classify posts by topic.
 Each tag generates a HTML page and an atom feed with related posts.
-Tags aren't allowed in pages, just posts.
+Tags aren't allowed in pages, only posts.

 Main features